It may take 'many, many' more vaccine mandates to end the Covid-19 pandemic, Fauci says – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jen Christensen, Jessica Firger, Elizabeth Stuart, Dakin Andone, Aya Elamroussi and Holly Yan contributed to this report.
+CNN’s Dakin Andone, Jen Christensen, Elizabeth Cohen, Aya Elamroussi, Jessica Firger, Jacqueline Howard, Virginia Langmaid, Eric Levenson, Kristina Sgueglia, Elizabeth Stuart and Holly Yan contributed to this report.

 Comments